 In first place for the most commonly made New Years resolution is the wish to lose weight which shouldn’t really surprise us when you consider 1/3 of all Aussies are overweight.

-The societal wish to lose weight is sooo popular, TV shows tracking weight loss journeys are screened prime time with enormous followings….Aussies love
+The societal wish to lose weight is sooo popular, TV shows tracking weight loss journeys are screened prime time with enormous followings….Aussies love a success story!

 Depicted in the these personal 12 week weight loss journeys are people wanting to shed large amounts of unwanted weight, striving against fellow overweight contestants to undergo the largest weight loss in exchange for a cash prize.
 Whilst they may succeed in losing their excess poundage, what happens to the housing (skin) which once accommodated their previous body shape?